pgvasiliu/trading_scanner/README.md

 TODO:
-   * resistance / support levels
+ - [ ] Resistance / support levels
-   * earnings date
+ - [ ] Earnings date
-   * TEMA ( 30 ) indicator.
+ - [ ] TEMA ( 30 ) indicator.
 TradingView does not return TEMA via the API so we are going to use yahoo to calculate tema.

 ```bash
 $ ./scanner.py config_tickers_canada.json

 --------------------------------------------------------------------